-3.10-4/4 Time Limits for Students in CFB
+Time Limits for Students in CFB

-The amount of time a student remains in the CFL program depends on the individual student's ability to become proficient in Chinese.
+The amount of time a student remains in the CFB program depends on the individual student's ability to become proficient in Chinese.
 A guideline of 4 semesters has been set for students to achieve proficiency in Chinese.
-During a student's fourth semester of CFB, the Principal, CFB teacher, and mainstream class teachers will evaluate the student and decide whether to extend the limit for an additional semester or not.
+During a student's fourth semester of CFB, the Head of DivisionHead of Division, CFB teacher, and mainstream class teachers will evaluate the student and decide whether to extend the limit for an additional semester or not.
 The student may also be evaluated to determine if Learning Support would be more appropriate than CFB.

-3.10-4/5 Re-Entry into CFB
+Re-Entry into CFB